hoshisabi/hoshisabi.github.io/rpg/burgess/notes.md

 * Travelled along the river towards the lake
   * Could not stealth past the ward
   * Got down on hands and knees and draped a cloak over my back and put a stick on my forehead to "masquerade" as a unicorn
-* Will's plan is that we distract skabitha
+* Will's plan is that we distract Skabitha
   * Will's group will cause a distraction that will free us to free the kids
   * We return the kids to the unicorn
 * Lit coals, unicorn appeared, crossed lake to talk to her
   * She agreed to guard the kids and help any that were hurt
 * While talking to the unicorn we were attacked by half-orc Zarak
   * Managed to defeat him, he agreed to not attack unicorn anymore as a pact
-  * He told us about his adventuring party, scocerer kelek and warduke etc
+  * He told us about his adventuring party, Sorcerer Kelek and Warduke etc
 * Distracted Skabitha until Will could move into place
   * Told her that Kelek and Zarak were coming to steal power
   * Told them that they had intended to take Zybilna's place